Reuben Lasker: Early life and education

 Lasker was born to Theodore and Mary Lasker in Brooklyn, New York, on December 1, 1929.
 He attended the Boys' High School in Brooklyn, graduating at the age of 16.

-Lasker began his academic career at the University of Miami in 1946.
-Initially, he majored in English, but transitioned to zoology with notions of medical school.
-However, he graduated in 1950, and applied for (and won) a scholarship for graduate studies in marine biology.
-He studied marine shipworms and earned his master's degree at the University of Miami in 1952.
-For his doctoral degree at Stanford Lasker studied silverfish gastrology, earning the degree in 1956.
+In 1946, Lasker began his academic career at the University of Miami, where he initially majored in English but transitioned to zoology.
+He graduated from the University of Miami in 1950.
+He won a scholarship for graduate studies in marine biology at the University of Miami, where he studied marine shipworms and earned his master's degree in 1952.
+He obtained a doctoral degree at Stanford University, where he studied silverfish gastrology, and earned his degree in 1956.

 Lasker was married to Caroline Hayman with whom he had a daughter, Pamela, and son, Paul.

 Professional career

 In 1956, Lasker was awarded a post-doctoral appointment from the Rockefeller Foundation to culture euphausiid shrimps at the Scripps Institution of Oceanography in La Jolla, California.
 After teaching briefly at Compton Community College and being granted a Lalor Faculty Fellowship at Scripps, Lasker was recruited to the U.S. Department of the Interior Bureau of Commercial Fisheries' new research laboratory on the Scripps campus; he began federal service as a fishery research biologist in June 1958.
 Lasker was charged with establishing what would become the Physiology Laboratory.

 Lasker and his teams went on to study various marine invertebrates, which eventually led him to his most widely recognized work with larval fish ecology.
 Most of his research centered around clupeid larval survival, feeding, and relevant environmental and planktonic variables within the California Current System (CCS).

 In 1970, Lasker revitalized the academic journal Fishery Bulletin as its scientific editor.
 Under his leadership, the journal became a quarterly publication and its content tripled.

-Lasker had been an Associate Professor of Marine Biology in Residence at Scripps since 1966 when he was appointed adjunct professor in 1973.
+Lasker had been an associate professor of Marine Biology in Residence at Scripps since 1966 when he was appointed adjunct professor in 1973.